trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Feb 28, 2021 \[Medium\] 24-Hour Hit Counter
+---
+> **Question:** You are given an array of length 24, where each element represents the number of new subscribers during the corresponding hour.
+Implement a data structure that efficiently supports the following:
+>
+> - `update(hour: int, value: int)`: Increment the element at index hour by value.
+> - `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between start and end (inclusive).
+You can assume that all values get cleared at the end of the day, and that you will not be asked for start and end values that wrap around midnight.

 ### Feb 27, 2021 LC 341 \[Medium\] Flatten Nested List Iterator
 ---
 > **Question:** Implement a 2D iterator class.
 It will be initialized with an array of arrays, and should implement the following methods: